๐ŸŽฏ India's Most Advanced NEET Counseling Tool

 SMS Medical College, Jaipur Rajasthan 1,876 5,234 28,456 45,678

-๐Ÿ“Œ Note: These are approximate closing ranks for 2025 based on All India Quota (AIQ - 15% seats).
+๐Ÿ“Œ Note: These are approximate closing ranks for 2026 planning based on All India Quota (AIQ - 15% seats).
 State Quota cutoffs (85% seats) vary significantly and are generally more favorable for domicile candidates.
 Actual cutoffs fluctuate yearly based on exam difficulty, number of candidates, and seat availability.

 ๐ŸŽ“ Understanding NEET Counseling Process